College Football Star Ladarius Clardy Dead at 18 After More Than 50 Shots Are Fired at His Car - E! Online

 Kennesaw State University football has lost a rising star.

-According to the Escambia County Sheriff's Office (ECSO) student athlete Ladarius Clardy was shot and killed in Pensacola, Fla. last week.
+According to the Escambia County Sheriff's Office (ECSO), student athlete Ladarius Clardy was shot and killed in Pensacola, Fla. last week.

 At a recent press conference, Sheriff Chip W. Simmons said the ECSO received a call from emergency medical services at around midnight on Thursday, July 1 and were told a 2016 Honda had run over the embankment at the intersection of West Fairfield Drive and Hollywood Avenue.
 Upon arriving at the scene, deputies found two males in the car: the driver, 18-year-old Clardy, and a 19-year-old passenger.